-The Mission Village portion of the Specific Plan site is dominantly a hillside area cut by several north-draining tributaries of the Santa Clara River, including Lion Canyon on the southwest boundary of the site; and Dead End Canyon, Middle Canyon, and Magic Mountain Canyon on the eastern boundary of the site.
+The Mission Village area is located in the eastern portion of the Specific Plan site and is dominantly a hillside area cut by several north-draining tributaries of the Santa Clara River, including Lion Canyon on the southwest boundary of the site; and Dead End Canyon, Middle Canyon, and Magic Mountain Canyon on the eastern boundary of the site.
 (Please see Figure 2.0-37, which depicts the location of drainages, and Figure 2.0-20, which identifies villages areas within the Specific Plan site.)
 Two large areas of flat, elevated terrain are present on the western and northeastern portions of the site and are known as Exxon Mesa and Airport Mesa, respectively.
 Slope gradients range from gentle in the mesa and canyon floor areas to steep along the Santa Clara River bluffs and where resistant sandstone beds outcrop.
 The site is largely undeveloped except for roads and pads associated with past oil well drilling and operations.
 One active water well used for agricultural irrigation is located in Middle Canyon.
 Elevations at the site range from 940 feet along the Santa Clara River to a high point of 1,510 feet.
 (Seward, 2007.)

-The Landmark Village area of the Specific Plan site is located on gently inclined alluvial surfaces.
+The Landmark Village area is located in the northern portion of the Specific Plan site, south and adjacent to the Santa Clara River, and is located on gently inclined alluvial surfaces.
 Small banks exist between younger and older alluvium and ascending fill and natural slopes adjacent to SR-126.
 Elevations at the site range from 900 feet adjacent to the Santa Clara River up to 1,005 feet on the knob along SR-126.
 Most of the site has been utilized for agricultural purposes and at least 13 water wells are located on the site.
 The northern margin of the site has been altered by construction of SR-126, the abandoned Southern Pacific Railroad line, and various pipelines.
 Debris, including concrete and asphalt concrete blocks, is present on several areas of the site.
 Five abandoned oil wells have been drilled on or immediately adjacent to the site.
 (Seward, 2007.)

-The Homestead portion of the Specific Plan site is largely undeveloped except for roads and pads associated with past oil well drilling operations and ranching/agricultural activities.
+The Homestead area is located in the western and central portions of the Specific Plan site and extends north and south of SR 126.
+This area is largely undeveloped except for roads and pads associated with past oil well drilling operations and ranching/agricultural activities.
 Old alluvial surfaces at Homestead West, Homestead Central, Onion Fields, and Grapevine Mesa have been used for agricultural purposes in the recent past.
 Several residential structures (now abandoned) are present at Walnut Orchard on Homestead Central.
 The Chiquita Canyon Landfill is located on an adjacent parcel east of Chiquito Canyon and a training facility for the Los Angeles County Fire Department currently occupies the mesa north of Homestead Central.
 Existing public road access to the site includes SR-126, Chiquito Canyon Road, and San Martinez Grande Canyon Road.
 The site topography is dominated by the Santa Clara River Valley, which bisects the site from east to west.
 (Seward, 2007.)